andrewrk/groovebasin/README.md

 ### 0.0.5

+* Note: Requires you to pull from latest mpd git code and recompile.
 * Andrew Kelley:
   * disable volume slider when mpd reports volume as -1. fixes #8
   * on last.fm callback, do minimal work then refresh. fixes #7